itssyd/microsoftfabric_customerserviceanalysis/README.md

 # Customer Service Analysis with Microsoft Fabric
 This GitHub Repo intends to give an example and walkthrough guide how to use Microsoft Fabric.
-We look at a end to end scenario of getting insights into the performance by using the sample dataset from Kaggle [Call Center Data from Kaggle](https://www.kaggle.com/datasets/satvicoder/call-center-data?resource=download)
+We look at a end to end scenario of getting insights into the performance by using the sample dataset from Kaggle [Call Center Data from Kaggle](fabricaitourdemocologne.blob.core.windows.net/sample/Call%20Center%20Data.csv).
+Clicking on the link will automatically download the csv file to your local computer.

 ###### Disclaimer: In order to replicate this analysis, you need to either use a paid Fabric capacity or sign up for a [Microsoft Fabric Trial](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial)